thg-muc/udacity-ml-devops/project_clean_code/README.md

 Consider using a virtual environment and *requirements.txt* to install the libraries.

 ## Running Files

+Note: Each of the files will approximately take 2-10 minutes to run, depending on the hardware.

 a) To execute the main customer_churn workflow, consisting of EDA + Baseline Model training, run the following command inside the project directory: